opensourcefeed/opensourcefeed.github.io/distribution-q4os.md

   Converting Q4OS into a Windows XP clone using XPQ4 : "http://open-source-feed.blogspot.com/2016/04/converting-q4os-into-windows-xp-clone.html"
 ---

-**Q4OS** is ought to be a powerful operating system providing a rock solid user experience with Trinity Desktop environment.
-Trinity Desktop environment, initially forked from KDE 3.x has shown its ability to work as a stable, reliable and familiar ecosystem for most of the users.
+**Q4OS** is ought to be a powerful operating system providing a rock-solid user experience with the Trinity and Plasma desktop environments.
+Trinity Desktop environment, initially forked from KDE 3.x aims to work as a stable, reliable, and familiar ecosystem for most users.

 Q4OS includes some unique utilities and features.

-This includes the 'Desktop profiler' for profiling your computer into different professional working tools, 'Setup utility' for the smooth installation of third-party applications, a 'Welcome Screen' with several integrated shortcuts to make system configuration easier for novice users, KDE5, XFCE, LXQT, Cinnamon and LXDE alternative desktop environments options and many more.
+- Desktop profiler -  for profiling your computer into different professional working tools
+- Setup utility for the smooth installation of third-party applications
+- Welcome Screen - An app with several shortcuts to making system configuration easier for novice users

-Q4OS is designed to work seamlessly on the latest laptops and desktops as well as older computers, supports a range of different hardware.
-There is a native lightweight wireless networks manager integrated and many drivers and firmware received from the famous Debian base.
+Q4OS is designed to work seamlessly on the latest laptops and desktops as well as older computers, and it supports a range of different hardware.